 A countywide library system is a good deal for the people of Sonoma County—it helps save the public’s money by eliminating the need for having administrative services at each library, while giving them access to the rich resources of every library in the county.
 The cities and the County help by providing the buildings that house libraries in their community with the Library as the tenant.

-The Sonoma County Library Commission is the seven-person body responsible for governing the Joint Powers Agency.
+The Sonoma County Library Commission is the eleven-person body responsible for governing the Joint Powers Agency.
 Each member of the Board of Supervisors appoints one person to represent his or her district—and the City Councils of Santa Rosa and Petaluma each appoint a Commissioner.